Faster and Better Alignment for Flow Matching Models via Step-aware Advantages

 Flow matching models have recently emerged as a popular paradigm for Text-to-Image (T2I) generation, acclaimed for their simplicity and ability to produce high-quality images \cite{blackforestlabs2024flux, esser2024scaling, cai2025hidream, xie2025sana}.
 However, the significant inference latency, coupled with the escalating computational costs that grow with the scale of inference steps, presents a major obstacle to its effective application in real-world business scenarios.
 While techniques like quantization can accelerate inference, they often lead to a significant degradation in generation quality \cite{li2024svdquant,zhao2024vidit,liu2024hq}.
 Recent advances in few-step distillation, especially reinforcement learning (RL) based approaches, aim to preserve quality while drastically reducing sampling steps \cite{clark2023directly, xu2023imagereward, luo2024diff, luo2025reward}.

-However, RL-based training approaches rely on efficient sampling to collect rewards, but flow matching models typically require numerous iterative denoising steps (e.g., 20 to 40 steps or more) to generate a single sample \cite{liu2025flow, xue2025dancegrpo}.
+RL-based training approaches rely on efficient sampling to collect rewards, but flow matching models typically require numerous iterative denoising steps (e.g., 20 to 40 steps or more) to generate a single sample \cite{liu2025flow, xue2025dancegrpo}.
 This gives rise to two primary challenges.